 Official recruiting visits can take place during junior year and come coaches will offer them, while others will wait until senior year.

 Senior year is usually filled with official recruiting visits (at schools that offer them), phone conversations with coaches, and further narrowing down which schools are a good fit.

 When possible, it is important for your swimmer to meet potential teammates at programs he is considering to see if he clicks with the team.

 Evaluating offers along with the academic programs at schools is the last step before making a final decision.

 The process can seem overwhelming at times, but it can be accomplished by approaching it in an organized manner and allowing enough time to research colleges and swim programs.

 College Swimming Guide helps with the research to swim in college with spreadsheets of times required to score in each conference and by college, sample emails to send to coaches, questions to ask coaches, guidance to help organize the process and answers to your questions.
 Membership is good for your swimmer’s entire high school career to there is no need to wait.
-There are also many free resources on www.collegeswimmingguide.com like the NCAA Rules Summary and Calendar and blogs with questions for coaches, things to consider about colleges and more.
+There are also many free resources on www.collegeswimmingguide.com like the NCAA Rules Summary and blogs with questions for coaches, things to consider about colleges and more.
 Knowing what you’re doing in advance and having a knowledgeable resource as a guide and to answer questions will make your journey a better and more successful experience.

 Michelle Lombana is committed to helping parents like her whose children want to swim in college.
 When she’s not researching information about swimming in college, she can be found at www.collegeswimmingguide.com.